By Pras Chatterjee May 26, 2026

 The preparation of budget drafts is iterative, allowing for refinement and adjustment as more accurate or updated information becomes available.
 That iteration, however, requires a balance between ambition and realism to ensure the budget is challenging but achievable.

-Ultimately, by carefully crafting these budget drafts, companies lay the groundwork for financial discipline, strategic alignment and operational efficiency.
+By carefully crafting these budget drafts, companies lay the groundwork for financial discipline, strategic alignment and operational efficiency.
 The draft budget is therefore a critical tool for guiding decision-making, setting expectations, and providing a baseline against which actual performance can be measured and managed throughout the fiscal year.

 8. Review and Approve